giovaneMiranda/Analise-Compra-HouseRocket/README.md

 # 4. Top 3 Data Insights
 **Hypothesis 01:** Properties that have a view of the water are 20% more expensive on average

-**True:** As observed, property roperties that have a view of the water are more expensive on average with 95% confidence.
+**True:** As observed, properties that have a view of the water are more expensive on average with 95% confidence.
 Property are up to 77% more expensive.

 **Hypothesis 02:** Properties with a construction date less than 1955 are 50% cheaper on average.